Wielding/WieldingLocation/README.md

 qlc pro
 ```

 This will put the contents of the 'pro' alias to the clipboard on Windows.
-It does not work under WSL.
 I will investigate checking for linux and maybe using `xclip` to implement this functionality under an X11 environment.

 You can store arbitrary data in the location list by using the `-Force` option.
 This will prevent validating that the data is a location on your file system.